Relient K: The Bird and the Bee Sides and Forget and Not Slow Down (2008–2010)

-On July 1, 2008 Relient K released a double EP.
+On July 1, 2008, Relient K released a double EP.
 The double EP is contained on a single disc and contains The Nashville Tennis EP and The Bird and the Bee Sides.
-The Nashville Tennis EP included 13 tracks of new material that allowed the band to explore its sound a bit by allowing other band members, besides Thiessen and Hoopes, to compose/record a few tracks, as well as adding some influences from country and ska music.
+The Nashville Tennis EP included 13 tracks of new material that allowed the band to explore its sound a bit by allowing other band members, besides Thiessen and Hoopes, to compose/record a few tracks, as well as adding some influences from country and reggae music.
 The Bird and the Bee Sides contained tracks that had previously been released on hard-to-come-by records.
 The Bird and the Bee Sides won the 2009 GMA Canada Covenant Award for Modern Rock/Alternative Album of the Year.
 In turning in the EP, Relient K officially fulfilled its contract with Gotee Records and subsequently signed to and now manage Mono vs Stereo (an imprint of Gotee Records).

-In November 2008, the band released three bonus iTunes tracks for a re-issue of Let It Snow, Baby...
-Let It Reindeer.
-The tracks were later pulled from iTunes, but have since then been released on Gotee Records's 2010 Christmas compilation album: Tis The Season To Be Gotee.
+In October 2008, the band released three bonus iTunes tracks for a re-issue of Let It Snow, Baby...
+Let It Reindeer and embarked on the Uncle Fest tour.
+The tracks were later pulled from iTunes, but have since then been released on Gotee Records's 2010 Christmas compilation album: 'Tis the Season to be Gotee.